alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingstrategy.rst

 Cycle 2 matching uses additional attributes related to identity from another source such as a credit referencing agency or other government department to help the matching process.
 For example, an additional attribute could be whether the user qualifies for a Blue Badge.

 GOV.UK Verify does not currently support Cycle 2 matching.
 No government connecting service has needed Cycle 2 matching so far.
-If you think your service needs Cycle 2 matching, `contact the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_.
+If you think your service needs Cycle 2 matching, `contact the GOV.UK Verify team <mailto:idasupport@digital.cabinet-office.gov.uk>`_.

 .. _cycle3: